-As Pharmacy Benefits Dimensions’ (PBD) Trade Relations Pharmacist, Kevin is responsible for overseeing the rebates and drug manufacturer contracts program while leading negotiations with pharmaceutical manufacturers on all renewals and any new contractual agreements and renewals on formulary products for all lines of business.
+As Pharmacy Benefits Dimensions’ (PBD) Trade Relations Pharmacist, Kevin is responsible for overseeing the rebates and drug manufacturer contracts program while leading negotiations with pharmaceutical manufacturers for new contractual agreements and renewals on formulary products for all lines of business.

 In this role, Kevin utilizes his clinical and formulary expertise to negotiate savings on formulary drugs.
 By leveraging this expertise, Kevin is able to deliver savings to PBD clients to help mitigate plan spend associated with high-cost medications.

-Kevin joined Pharmacy Benefit Dimensions (PBD) in 2016 as an intern while earning a Doctor of Pharmacy (PharmD) and a Master of Business Administration (MBA) from the University at Buffalo.
+Kevin joined PBD in 2016 as an intern while earning a Doctor of Pharmacy (PharmD) and a Master of Business Administration (MBA) from the University at Buffalo.
 After graduating in 2019, he joined PBD as a Clinical Pharmacist responsible for evaluating, monitoring and optimizing PBD’s drug formularies.
-In this role, Kevin analyzes data and literature from clinical trials and other studies to help make decisions about PBD’s formulary design.
+In this role, Kevin analyzed data and literature from clinical trials and other studies to help make decisions about PBD’s formulary design.

-During his time at PBD, Kevin has worked diligently to optimize formulary design to help maximize access to clinically efficacious medications for our members and clients.
+During his time at PBD, Kevin has worked diligently to optimize formulary design to help maximize cost savings while ensuring access to clinically efficacious medications for our members and clients.
 A tangible example of this commitment is his continued contribution to the development and implementation of innovative contracting solutions.

-These agreements, also known as outcomes-based contracts, allow PBD to actively monitor and assess the clinical value that is derived from formulary medications.
-These agreements help ensure that medications given preferred formulary placement drive continuous clinical value for our members.
+These agreements, also known as value-based contracts, allow PBD to actively monitor and assess the clinical value that is derived from formulary medications.
+These agreements help ensure medications that are given preferred formulary placement drive continuous clinical value for our members.